haiwen/seafile-admin-docs/manual/deploy_pro/notification-server.md

 In Seafile Pro edition, the notification server is the same as [community edition notification server](../deploy/notification-server.md).

 If you enable [clustering](./deploy_in_a_cluster.md), You need to deploy notification server on one of the servers.
-The load balance should forward websockets requests to this node.
+The load balancer should forward websockets requests to this node.
 The notification server configuration corresponding to each node of the cluster is as follows.

 The notification server configuration should be the same as in community edition: